Is it safe to fly to Newark Liberty International Airport in the wake of recent outages? Officials say it is

 An FAA spokesperson underscored to CNN that 14 was a staffing maximum and there had not been that many controllers working during a shift for years due to the nationwide shortage of air traffic controllers.

-Despite these obstacles, United Airlines CEO Scott Kirby tells CNN flying is still safe at Newark — and nationwide — because airlines are scaling back the amount of flights departing day by day.
+Despite these obstacles, United CEO Kirby told CNN flying is still safe at Newark — and nationwide — because airlines are scaling back the amount of flights departing day by day.

 “What happens when there are staffing shortages or technology outages – we train for those.
 But really what we do is we slow down the airline,” Kirby added.
 “We have fewer departures at every airport, so that we maintain the margin of safety everywhere that we fly.”